|

 by:

-This sequel represents the zenith of the groundbreaking first two real-life Superman films directed completely (the first one) or in part (this one) by Richard Donner.
-Superman II was mostly filmed in tandem with the 1978 film, but after a falling out between Donner and the producers, original associate producer Richard Lester was hired to take over as director for the complementary filming for Superman II in 1979.
-For the viewers, however, all these backroom struggles (which also included the cutting of Marlon Brando's scenes as Jor-El, after he demanded more compensation than the producers were ready to offer) are not detrimental in the slightest.
-Superman II was and remains a trendsetter for the modern superhero movie, boasting all the ingredients both Superman fans and other interested could want.
-Christopher Reeve was at his finest both aesthetically and performance-wise, the romantic subplot between Superman and Lois Lane reaches its climax, and – most importantly – Superman fights his most classic and worthy battle, against his father's adversaries lead by General Zod, who is exquisitely personified by the ever stylish Terence Stamp.
-And the battle is brilliantly brought to life thanks to superb miniature-based special-effects.
+This sequel represents the zenith of the two first groundbreaking live-action Superman films directed completely (the first one) or in part (this one) by Richard Donner.
+Superman II was mostly filmed in tandem with the 1978 film, but after a falling out between Donner and the producers, original associate producer Richard Lester was hired to take over as director for the complementary filming of Superman II in 1979.
+For the viewers, however, all these backroom struggles (which also included cutting Marlon Brando's scenes as Jor-El, after he demanded more compensation than the producers were ready to offer) are not detrimental in the slightest.
+Superman II was and remains a trendsetter for the modern superhero movie, boasting all the ingredients that both Superman fans and general audiences could want.
+Christopher Reeve was at his finest both aesthetically and performance-wise, the romantic subplot between Superman and Lois Lane reaches its climax, and – most importantly – Superman fights his most classic and worthy battle, against his father's adversaries, lead by General Zod, who is exquisitely personified by the ever-stylish Terence Stamp.
+And the battles are brilliantly brought to life thanks to superb miniature-based special-effects.
 This is superhero action the way it should be; a perfect blend between fun and dark, between fan-satisfaction and relevant human drama.

 |